Louise Borgia

 Louise Borgia (17 May 1500 – 1553) was a French noblewoman.
 She was the daughter of Cesare Borgia, Duke of Valentinois, who died when she was almost seven years old.
-She was also Dame de Chalus, a title she inherited from her mother Charlotte of Albret.
+She was also Dame de Châlus suo jure, a title she inherited from her mother Charlotte of Albret and Duchess of Valentinois, suo jure.
 She was a member of the Third Order of Saint Dominic.

-Life
+Early life

 Louise was born on 17 May 1500.
-She was Cesare Borgia's only child with his wife, Charlotte of Albret.
-Her paternal grandparents were Pope Alexander VI of the House of Borgia and Vannozza dei Cattanei, and her maternal grandparents were Alain I of Albret, Lord of Albret, and Françoise of Châtillon-Limoges.
+She was Cesare Borgia's only child with his spouse, Charlotte of Albret.
+Her paternal grandparents were Pope Alexander VI of the House of Borgia and Vannozza dei Cattanei, and her maternal grandparents were Alain I of Albret, Lord of Albret, and Frances, Countess of Périgord.
 She had at least eleven illegitimate half-siblings from her father's relationships with other women.

+Her father had left her mother soon after their marriage in 1499 as a kind of unofficial hostage in France to ensure that Borgia stayed loyal to French interests.
+In February 1500, Borgia learned that Charlotte was pregnant with his child, which was greeted with joy by her paternal grandfather (who offered to pay several thousand ducats to France if his son’s pregnant wife should be brought to Rome.
+Charlotte, however, did not want to make the long journey while she was pregnant.)

+Their daughter was named Louise in honor of Louis XII.
+Louise’s grandfather wrote to Cesare and asked him to come to France, to visit his wife and see his child.
+Borgia’s reply was that he "cared little for returning to France."

+Even after the birth, it came apparent that King Louis was reluctant to release Charlotte and Louise, even if she wished to travel to Italy.
+Charlotte and Louise made their home at La Tour Blanche in Issoudun.